howard-university-web-services/Howard-Automation-Library/README.md

 - Be sure all acquia drush aliases are up to date.
 - You may choose either dev, test, or prod, at which point it will list all users, on all multisites, on both hud8 and academicdepartments, for the chosen environment.
 - The script will then list the user id, user name, and email for all non administrator accounts.
+- `$ sh ~/Sites/_hal/drupal/acquia/list_users.sh`

+#### List all webforms on sites.

+This script is set to be able to quickly see what webforms are on all sites in an application.
+It may be modified in the future to perform more operations.
+Currently, it uses a script on the hud8, and academicdepartment servers, `/scripts/hal_webform_list`.
+Any modifications to the functionality desired, will likely need to modify those scripts also.

+- Be sure that HAL is up to date.
+- Be sure that all desired local drush aliases are set up in hal_config.txt.
+- Be sure all acquia drush aliases are up to date.
+- You may choose either dev, test, or prod, at which point it will list all webforms, on all multisites, on both hud8 and academicdepartments, for the chosen environment.
+- The script will then list the webform id.
+- `$ sh ~/Sites/_hal/drupal/acquia/list_webforms.sh`

 ## Drupal 7 Legacy